OrangeAnalyticsAI/BrightLambswww/supabase/DATABASE_SCHEMA.md

 # Database Schema Documentation

-This file documents the current schema of the Supabase database for the BAA (Business Analysis Academy) project.
+This file documents the current schema of the Supabase database for the Bright Lambs project.

 ## Last Updated
 2025-05-31 23:24:53 UTC